Predicting the number density of heavy seed massive black holes due to an intense Lyman-Werner field: Introduction

-where initially the LW photons excite electrons in the \molH molecule into an excited state from where they can decay with some probability into two $\rm{H}$ atoms.
-Crucially by removing the (inefficient) coolant \molH, the gas cannot cool and hence star formation is suppressed until the halo reaches the atomic-cooling limit, allowing the gas to cool and condense via neutral hydrogen transitions. \\ The intensity of LW radiation required to achieve full star formation suppression in mini-halos has been well-studied over the past decade.
-The consensus is that, while there is some spectral dependence on the critical flux of LW radiation required, values of at least 300 $\rm{J_{21}}$ are required for a $\rm{T} \gtrsim 10^4 $ K spectrum \citep[e.g.][]{Latif_2014, Regan_2017} while values of as high as $\rm{1000 \ J_{21}}$ may be required for a spectrum composed of PopIII stars only (i.e. $\rm{T \sim 10^5}$ K spectrum) \citep{Agarwal_2015, Agarwal_2016} (where $\text{J}_{21} = 10^{-21} \, \text{erg} \, \text{s}^{-1} \, \text{Hz}^{-1} \, \text{sr}^{-1} \, \text{cm}^{-2}$).
+The intensity of LW radiation required to achieve full star formation suppression in mini-halos has been well-studied over the past decade.
+The consensus is that, while there is some spectral dependence on the critical flux of LW radiation required, values of at least 300 $\rm{J_{21}}$ are required for a $\rm{T} \gtrsim 10^4 $ K spectrum \citep[e.g.][]{Latif_2014, Regan_2017} while values of as high as $\rm{1000 \ J_{21}}$ may be required for a spectrum composed of Pop III stars only (i.e. $\rm{T \sim 10^5}$ K spectrum) \citep{Agarwal_2015, Agarwal_2016} (where $\text{J}_{21} = 10^{-21} \, \text{erg} \, \text{s}^{-1} \, \text{Hz}^{-1} \, \text{sr}^{-1} \, \text{cm}^{-2}$).
 The value of the LW flux required is then known as the critical flux, $J_{\text{crit}}$.
 The question then becomes under what circumstances can a LW flux greater than $J_{\text{crit}}$ be achieved in practice?
-The goal of this paper is to re-examine the methodology introduced by \cite{Dijkstra_2008, Dijkstra_2014} (hereafter D08 \& D14) while also augmenting the models with data from the \renaissance \citep{Chen_2014, OShea_2015, Xu_2016b} simulation suite.
-Finally, we also compare the LW-only channel against more recent estimates of MBH through other channels \citep[e.g.][]{Trinca_2022, McCaffrey_2024}.
+The goal of this paper is to re-examine the methodology introduced by \cite{Dijkstra_2008, Dijkstra_2014} (hereafter D08 \& D14) while also augmenting the models with data from the \texttt{Renaissance} \citep{Chen_2014, OShea_2015, Xu_2016b} simulation suite.
+Finally, we also compare the LW-only channel against more recent estimates of MBH heavy seed number densities through other channels \citep[e.g.][]{Trinca_2022, McCaffrey_2024}.
 Using these combined results, we put tight limits on the number density of MBH seeds formed via LW feedback only and critically examine how viable the LW-only pathway is in the face of recent JWST observations.
-The structure of the paper is as follows: In \S \ref{Sec:Methodology}, we outline the methodology including the model from D14 and the relevant output postprocessed from \renaissance.
+The structure of the paper is as follows: In \S \ref{Sec:Methodology}, we outline the methodology including the model from D14 and the relevant output post-processed from \texttt{Renaissance}.
 In \S \ref{Sec:Results}, we deliver the results of our analysis, showing an updated heavy seed number density plot.
 In \S \ref{Sec:Discussion}, we summarize and discuss our results in light of recent JWST observations and other models in the literature.